SergiiGalai/utils/cloud_sync/README.md

 1. Copy the content of this folder to your local disk
 1. Create `config.ini` or other file.
 Check its content below.
 1. Install python3.
 E.g. using Chocolatey `choco install -y python`
-1. Run unit tests `python -m unittest discover`
+1. Run unit tests `python -m unittest`

 ### Google Drive
 1. You have to have a Dropbox account